Genusbiz/docs/users/analyze-report-and-discover/data-marts/data-model.md

-## Multiple instances of a Data Source
+## Multiple instances of a data source

 The fact that connections are used to propagate selections, can sometimes lead to undesired effects.
 For example, consider a case where the *Month* data source is connected to both *Invoice.DueDate* and *Sales.Date*.
 When a month is selected, the invoices that are due that month are qualified, and the sales transactions performed that month are qualified.
 Unfortunately sales performed at the end of one month will often be invoiced with a due date the month after, which can lead to inconsistent data.